-- Familiarity with the site being evaluated, - Information available to make reasonable judgements regarding site conditions and management actions, and - A working knowledge of habitat management actions typically conducted by their organization.
+- Familiarity with the site or management area being evaluated, - Information available to make reasonable judgements regarding site conditions and management actions, and - A working knowledge of habitat management actions typically conducted by their organization.

 How Many Management Module Evaluations Do I Complete for a Site?